Logende/GraphQLQueryNameConsistency/dataset_generator/readme.md

 Extracted fragments and operations will be persisted in a YAML file inside the `colleced_queries` folder, one file for each repository.

 Problem: somehow, a few of the files lead to the regular expression matching to take more than five hours (maybe forever?).
-Solution: instead of the reg library, use regex, which supports timeouts.
+Solution: instead of the re library, use regex, which supports timeouts.
 Then set timeouts for the pattern matching.

 Example of this issue: